nmstate/nmstate/.github/ISSUE_TEMPLATE/bug_report.md

+---
-# Bug report
+name: Creating a Bug report
-Create a report to help us improve
+about: Create a report to help us improve
+title: Bug report
+labels: ''
+assignees: ''

+---

 ## Describe the bug
 A clear and concise description of what the bug is.